getsentry/sentry-docs/src/collections/_documentation/platforms/go/config.md

 If you want to read more about them, see the [source code](https://github.com/getsentry/sentry-go/blob/master/integrations.go) directly.

 However, there are some cases where you may want to disable some of them.
-To do this, you can use `Integrations` configuration option and filter unwanted integrations.
+To do this, you can use the `Integrations` configuration option and filter unwanted integrations.
 For example:

 ```go
 sentry.Init(sentry.ClientOptions{